 In order to safeguard EPHI against threats:

-Firstly, know how to spot phishing emails.
+First, know how to spot phishing emails.

-Secondly, use strong passwords, two factor authentication and encryption.
+Learn how to use strong passwords, two factor authentication and encryption.

 Finally, have policies, procedures and safeguards in place to protect EPHI and Know who to report an incident to in your organization.